Last fact-checked: 13 January 2019

 Dentures offer a number of benefits: the main one is to enable you to chew your food properly, which is particularly important if you have lost most of your teeth.
 It’s no fun if you can’t get your teeth into that juicy steak.

-Aesthetic, or cosmetic, reasons are another reason for people wearing dentures, to help improve a gummy or gappy smile and restore your self-confidence.
+Aesthetics or cosmetics are other reasons for people to consider dentures, to help improve a gummy or gappy smile and restore your self-confidence.

-Almost all dental procedures are a reasonably good option to have as a dental tourist, but some offer great savings that can make a real difference to certain groups.
-Dentures are mostly (but not always) worn by retirees and this group often has to find ways of making their social security, pensions and savings go further.
+Almost all dental procedures are a reasonably good option to have as a dental tourist, but some offer great savings that can make a real difference.
+Dentures are mostly (but not always) worn by retirees and this group must often find ways of making their social security, pensions and savings go further.

 Every year, hundreds of thousands of savvy North Americans regularly make the trip to Mexico for dental care.
-Along the border in Mexico, you can find dozens of excellent dental clinics offering affordable, high-quality care to patients from the US and Canada.
+Along the border in Mexico, you can find dozens of excellent dental clinics offering affordable, high-quality treatment to patients from the US and Canada.
 In fact, dental travel is becoming so popular that some locations have become tourist attractions in their own right.
-For dentistry.
-Algodones is one such place, attracting thousands of visitors each day arriving specifically for dental treatment.
+For dentistry, Los Algodones is one such place, attracting thousands of visitors each day, arriving specifically for dental treatment.